Academy · First Tattoo

 • Eat well.
 Skin healing draws on nutrients including vitamin C, zinc, and protein.

 For a more deliberate pre-session ritual, PRIME tattoo preparation serum conditions the skin in the days leading up to your appointment.
-It is formulated to support skin texture and ink grip — not a magic solution, but a measurable difference in how cleanly the work settles from day one.
+Applied nightly through the week before, it leaves the skin hydrated and supple rather than dry, which is the state your artist wants to work on.

 The Don'ts What Not to Do Before Getting a Tattoo